antaxiom/dotfiles/README.md

 - Add resources support to [dwm](https://dwm.suckless.org/patches/xresources/) and possibly dmenu (I'm not clear on how the patch works so I'm putting this off)

+- Move builds and (n)vim stuff into gitsubmodules

 - ~~Add screenshots to README.md~~ Done!

 - Fix funky floating windows in dwm (Saving this one for a rainy day and a repatch)